EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip/ns-ip.md

 * A Virtual IP (VIP) address is the IP address associated with a virtual server.
 It is the IP address to which clients connect.
 An appliance managing a wide range of traffic may have many VIPs configured.
 Some of the attributes of the VIP address are customized to meet the requirements of the virtual server.
 * A GSLB site IP (GSLBIP) address is associated with a GSLB site.
 It is not mandatory to specify a GSLBIP address when you initially configure the NetScaler appliance.
 A GSLBIP address is used only when you create a GSLB site.
 * A Cluster IP (CLIP) address is the management address of the cluster.
 All cluster configurations must be performed by accessing the cluster through this IP address.
-Possible values: SNIP, VIP, NSIP, GSLBsiteIP, CLIP Default value: SNIP
+Possible values: SNIP, VIP, NSIP, GSLBsiteIP, CLIP, LSN Default value: SNIP

 <b>arp</b>